superstringman/api-docs/bot.md

 ## `POST /bot/commands`

-Create a new bot command
+Create a new bot command.

 ### Example Request